 39+ Things to Do in Los Angeles

-Los Angeles is the city of stars, and even though it’s largely residential, there’s a tonne for visitors to do.
-Here’s a list of over 41 things to do on your trip to LA!
+As the city of stars, there’s a lot of things to do in Los Angeles.
+Here’s a list of over 39 things to do on your trip to LA!

 Please note that a few of these are outside city limits, but I included them on this list because they’re still staples of Los Angeles.